Spectral Deconvolution without the Deconvolution: Extracting Temperature from X-ray Thomson Scattering Spectra without the Source-and-Instrument Function: Introduction

 To spectrally resolve the energy distribution of the scattered photons, a spectrometer containing a dispersive crystal is typically used.
 The scattering of photons inside the crystal leads to further broadening, which is characterised by the instrument function (IF) $C(E-E_s; \bm{\Gamma}(E_s))$~\cite{Gawne_2024_Effects}, leading to a final measured spectrum:

-where $E$ is the photon energy as inferred by the spectrometer calibration, and $\bm{\Gamma}(E_s)$ are the parameters that describe the broadening by the crystal which, for a given crystal, depends on the energy of the scattered photon~\cite{zachariasen1994theory,Gerlach_JAC_2015}.
+where $E$ is the photon energy as inferred by the spectrometer calibration, and $\bm{\Gamma}(E_s)$ are the parameters that describe the broadening by the crystal.
+Typically, these parameters depend on the energy of the scattered photon~\cite{zachariasen1994theory,Gerlach_JAC_2015}.
 The IF also depends strongly on where the crystal is positioned in space~\cite{Gawne_2024_Effects,HEART}, as shown in Fig.~\ref{fig:ExampleIFs}.
 Evidently, the crystal IF does not broaden the spectrum as a convolution.
-Nevertheless, in modelling, the IF is often applied as a simple convolution to the spectrum, so the final measured spectrum is just treated as the DSF convolved with the combined source-and-instrument function (SIF) $R(E)$ of the setup:
+Nevertheless, in practice, the IF broadening is often treated as a simple convolution to the spectrum.
+The final measured spectrum is then just treated as the DSF convolved with the combined source-and-instrument function (SIF) $R(E)$ of the setup:

 where the approximation $E_s/E_i \approx 1$ across the spectral range has also been made.
-Within a sufficiently limited spectral window, which depends on the widths of features being measured, this approximation produces spectra that look very similar to the full kernel equation from Eq.~(\ref{eq:SpecResponse})~\cite{Gawne_2024_Effects}.

 The DSF contains a wealth of useful information on the temperature, density, ionization, and electronic correlations in the probed system~\cite{giuliani2008quantum,Crowley_2013}.
 But, in order to extract these properties from the DSF, the broadening by the SIF needs to be dealt with.
 Since direct deconvolution is usually unstable due to the spectral noise and finite spectral windows, the standard approach to extracting the DSF is so-called ``forward modelling'', where a model of the DSF is convolved with the SIF and fit to the spectrum; see e.g. Refs.~\cite{kraus_xrts,Fletcher_2014_Observations,Glenzer_2007_Observations,Kritcher_2011_In-flight,Boehme_2023_FreeBound}.
 The desired quantities -- e.g. temperature, density, and ionization -- are then the free fitting parameters.
 Consequently, the conditions extracted this way then depend directly on the assumptions made in the model (e.g. Refs.~\cite{kraus_xrts,Boehme_2023_FreeBound}), and therefore may not accurately reflect the true system conditions.